Should Kids Still Wear Masks?

-“Wearing a mask helps prevent those who have symptoms, like a cough, and those without symptoms, from spreading the virus to others when they express viral droplets from their nose or mouth through things like coughing, sneezing or speaking,” says Dr. Bal.
-“It can also help a person keep their hands away from their face, so they are less likely to infect themselves after touching a contaminated surface or person.”
+“Community settings, like schools and early care and education programs, can benefit immensely from the implementation of masks,” Dr. Bal says.
+“Wearing a mask significantly decreases the rate of transmission from those who have symptoms, like a cough, and those that display no symptoms at all, from spreading the virus to others while coughing, sneezing or speaking.
+Wearing a mask can also help a person keep their hands away from their face, which makes them less likely to infect themselves after touching a contaminated surface or person.”

-Children over the age of two should wear a mask:
+Children over the age of 2 should wear a mask:

-- If they are experiencing symptoms of coronavirus, such as coughing, fever and other symptoms that present in children with the virus.
+- If they are experiencing symptoms of coronavirus, such as coughing, or fever

-- If they are under the age of two
+- If they are under the age of 2

 - If they are unable to remove the mask without assistance